abdulmobinibnahafiz/DURUM-Urban-Runoff-Microplastics/README.md

 ---

-## Quick Start
-1. Download this repository (Code → Download ZIP) or clone it.
-2. Place your files:
-   - `Urban Runoff MP Database_072025.xlsx` into `data/`
-   - `Database code.ipynb` into `notebooks/`
-3. Open `notebooks/Database code.ipynb` in Jupyter Lab or Google Colab.
-4. Ensure the Excel file path in the notebook points to `data/Urban Runoff MP Database_072025.xlsx`.
-5. Run all cells to reproduce summary outputs.

----

 ## Citation
 If you use DURUM, please cite: **Ibna Hafiz et al. (2025)** — *Standardizing microplastic data in urban runoff: Development and applications of the DURUM database*.
 2025.
 Version 0.1.0.
 DOI: *TBD*.